 With the number of active shooters skyrocketing across the US every year, school safety is becoming a concern for many parents and school staff across the nation.
 Schools have become the setting for 25% of all mass shootings in recent history and account for several of the largest mass-shootings ever reported in the United States.

 Response time to incidents is greatly affected by the time it takes to notify law enforcement and first responders.
 The process of notifying 911 alone wastes precious minutes and is often ineffective while callers are under duress.
-Closing the gap in notification reduces response time and mitigates loss of life by allowing the situation to be stopped and victims to be quickly attended to.
+Closing the gap in critical incident response notification reduces response time and mitigates loss of life by allowing the situation to be stopped and victims to be quickly attended to.

 Mass Shootings 2016-2018

-ASR Alert Systems is a state-of-the-art security technology specializing in the field of threat alert notifications to local Law Enforcement and First Responders in the event of an active shooter or other crisis.
+ASR Alert Systems is a state-of-the-art critical incident response technology specializing in the field of threat alert notifications to local Law Enforcement and First Responders in the event of an active shooter or other crisis.
 With the push of a button, the ASR system is activated via one of the stationary wall-mounted activation points or mobile pendant lanyards.
 Sirens and strobes are initiated to alert personnel and to disorient the assailant.
 All personnel within the organization, as well as local law enforcement, will receive immediate emergency alerts via text and email notifications.

 The nearest law enforcement personnel will be able to move quickly to neutralize the threat and tend to the emergency at hand.
 The ASR Alert System saves time by instantly providing the exact location of the threat as well as images from the system cameras.

 The threat notification capabilities include Active Shooter/Assailant, Medical and Severe Weather.
 Our team of professionals has diverse experience in Security, Law Enforcement and Special Operations Military.
 ASR has melded these capabilities for use in both the public and private sectors.